• Oil & Gas,Power Utilities,Water & Wastewater,Pipeline,General

 What is PFAS?

-PFAS is the name given to a wide family of perfluoroalkyl and polyfluoroalkyl compounds, illustrated above.
+PFAS is the name given to a wide family of perfluoroalkyl and polyfluoroalkyl compounds, illustrated to the left.
 These chemical compounds are important for their endurance and resistance to hydrocarbons, water, harsh chemicals, heat, and fire.

 History of PFAS?